• Dubliners (1914)

 My copy of Dubliners is so old it has eight-five cents printed on the cover—though I can barely read the price, it's so worn from use.
 It's a wonderful collection of stories that you can.... more

 I love the way this novel starts.
 If you're going to do a biographical story, why not start at the very beginning with the perceptions of an infant?
-Well, baby tuckoo.... more
+Well, baby tuckoo grows up.... more

 I've read this book five times.
 It's not that I love it so much.
 I don't.
 It may be because I've heard so often that it's the greatest novel of the twentieth century.
 Or perhaps because.... more